wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/pcre2.rst

 Use case: Accurate PAM user alerts
 ==================================

-The *Linux Pluggable Authentication Modules(PAM)* is a key component that bring authentication support for applications and services in UNIX-like systems, where most of them are case sensitive.
+The *Linux Pluggable Authentication Modules(PAM)* is a key component that brings authentication support for applications and services in UNIX-like systems, where most of them are case sensitive.
-Currently we might be generating false positives alerts related to usernames, i.e users `FOO` and `foo` are treated like they are the same one from rule perspective.
+By default, some false positive alerts related to usernames may be generated, i.e users `FOO` and `foo` are not differentiated by the rules.
 This can be avoided by using PCRE case sensitivity, so they are handled as different users.

-The next custom rule will generate an alert when `foo` user is logged to the system via ssh.
+The next custom rule generates an alert when `foo` user is logged to the system via ssh.

 .. code-block:: xml